Skip to content

 Also known as Vulcan in Roman mythology, Hephaestus (in ancient Greek Ἥφαιστος) was an important god of Greek mythology.
 According to tradition, Hephaestus is the god of fire, of engineering, but also of arts such as sculpture and metallurgy.

 According to legend, Hephaestus was conceived by Hera, his mother, because she intended to take revenge on Zeus, her husband since he regularly cheated on her with other lovers.
-But as soon as He saw Hephaestus, his son, he found him so ugly that he already hurled him from Olympus.
+But as soon as he saw Hephaestus, his son, he found him so ugly that he hurled him from Olympus.
 Hephaestus is represented as an ugly man, large and stocky, quite the opposite of other gods.
 But he was extraordinarily strong and very good in the art of working metals and handling fire; no one could match it, so he is often portrayed with a hammer and anvil and near the fire.

 Legend of Colapesce: